JulianStreyczek/HammerScalpel.jl/docs/src/index.md

     solveModel()

 This will call all necessary functions in the correct order.
-Specifically, it first computes the no-intervention outcome using [`nopolicy`](@ref), and the respective outcome under the various policies using [`withpolicy`](@ref).
+Specifically, it first computes the no-intervention outcome using [`nopolicy`](@ref), and the respective outcomes under the various policies using [`withpolicy`](@ref).
+Then, it plots the evolution of the model under different policies over time using [`createFig5`](@ref), [`createFig6`](@ref), and [`createFig7`](@ref).

-Since the computations may take a while, you have the option to run them more efficiently on multiple CPU cores at the same time.
+Since solving the model may take a while, you have the option to run them more efficiently on multiple CPU cores at the same time.
 To do so, type

     solveModel(nprocs)

 where `nprocs` specifies the number of logical cores on your CPU.

-If you just want to check my results without running the simulations yourself, you may use stored outcomes for default parameters for creating the figures by running
+If you just want to check my results without running the simulations yourself, you may use stored outcomes that I obtained under default parameters.
+You can recreate the figures by running

     createFig5()
     createFig6()